NolanNich/CreditRisk/README.md

 i) We have lots of data that contains information that is pertinent to the reliability of a borrower. ii) There are no mathematical equations that can answer this problem.

+We include two different algorithms.
+The first represents a naive data scientist who applies vanilla logistic regression to the data.
+We find that the unbalanced data set results in a model that predicts that nearly all borrowers will pay back the loan on time.

+The seocnd algorithm applies different penalities to false positives and false negatives, resulting ia a model that predicts nearly all borrowers who will fail to pay back the loan on time.